 # Self-Consistency reduces error rate from ~18% to ~8% on multi-step

-# reasoning problems (internal benchmark, n=200 problems)
+# reasoning problems (internal measurement, n=200 problems)

 5. Tree of Thoughts (ToT)